 - Lack of trust in leadership: IBM found in a recent survey that fewer than one in four employees trust their employers to make ethical and informed return-to-the-office decisions that consider the economic implications and the health and well-being of individuals and communities.

 - Emotional support expectations: In a survey of around 5,000 office workers in five different countries, every single respondent said they feel anxious about the idea of returning to in-person work.
 About 60% reported that their employer hadn’t asked for their opinions about return-to-the-office policies and procedures.
 This lack of communication, according to experts, could create anxiety for those workers who don’t want, or are not ready yet, to go back to their physical workplaces.
-Meanwhile, a McKinsey survey reveals that roughly one in three workers back in the office believes the shift has negatively impacted their mental health.
+Meanwhile, a McKinsey survey reveals that roughly one in three workers back in the office believe the shift has negatively impacted their mental health.
 Parents and caregivers of children are more likely to be worried about the shift.
 Their main concern is that being in public could increase their chances of getting the diseases and spreading it to children at home.

 - Need to redesign offices: The pandemic resulted in new ways of working.
 So organisations must reimagine the role of offices in creating not only safe but productive and enjoyable experiences for employees.